 |

-The density of the road and railroad networks in the district of Burgas again remained relatively low in 2022.
-The share of highways and first-class roads is high (26%) but the quality of the road surfaces remains low.
-The share of good quality road surfaces is 29.4%, against the national average of 41.1%.
-The share of households with internet access has risen to 90.8%, versus the national average of 87.3%.
+The density of the road and rail network in the district of Burgas again remained relatively low in 2023.
+The share of highways and first-class roads is high at 26%, versus 19% in the country, but road surface quality remains low – 30% in good condition, against the national average of 40%.
+The share of households with internet access continues to be high – 91%, versus the national average of 89%.
+Access to public sewerage networks in the district is also relatively good – 79%, versus 75% nationally, and almost the entire territory is connected to wastewater treatment plants – 72%, compared to 67% in the country.

 Road network density (2023) |